miruken/miruken.github.io/index.md

 widget-3:
     title: "Download Source Code"
     url: 'https://github.com/miruken/mirukenjs'
-    text: '<em>MirukenJS</em> is totally free and licensed under the MIT License.
-Make it your own and do with it what you want.
-Grab your copy or clone it at GitHub and start your website with it.'
+    text: '<em>MirukenJS</em> is an open source project.
+Grab a copy of our source code or clone it at GitHub and start using it in your project.'
     image: miruken-003.png
 ---